7up-charsi/typeweave/README.md

 ## Note

 This project is under active development.
 Your feedback is highly valued as I continue to refine and enhance **Typeweave**.
-Developed with the aim to demonstrate expertise and contribute to the developer community.
+Developed with the aim to demonstrate expertise.